snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "Hi Taryn."
 He knew that voice.
 He turned around, and there stood his parents.
-They must have experienced forty bio-years since he last saw them.
-But they looked barely aged.
+They must have experienced forty bio-years since he last saw them, but they looked barely aged.
 The wonders of modern medicine.
 "It's good to see you."

 Taryn jumped up.
 "Mom, Dad, I...
 I...
 I didn't expect to see you!"